renusushmak/readme-gen/README.md

-# Assessment Survey
+# Assessment survey
 ## Description:
-This project conducts survey for the process of signing up for a student assessment
+This project conducts survey of the process of signingup a student for an assessment

 ## Table of Contents:
 * [Installation](#installation:)